Skip to main content

 Male Castle, locally known as Kasteel van Male, lies in the village with the same name, in the province of West Flanders in the Flemish region in Belgium.

 The first castle at this site was probably built in the 9th century.
-It consisted of a moated, wooden tower which served as a refuge against Vikings.
+It consisted of a moated, wooden tower that served as a refuge against Vikings.

-A stone castle was built here in the 12th century by Philip I, Count of Flanders.
+A stone castle was constructed here in the 12th century by Philip I, Count of Flanders.
 According to legend, the castle was consecrated in 1166 by Thomas Becket, Archbishop of Canterbury.
-It served mainly as a court for the Counts of Flanders.
+It mainly served as a court for the Counts of Flanders.

-During the Spanish occupation, the castle was bought by a Spanish knight, Juan Lopez Gallo, in 1558.
-From then on, until the 20th century, the castle was more or less forgotten and passed through the hands of several noble families.
+During the Spanish occupation, the castle was purchased by a Spanish knight, Juan Lopez Gallo, in 1558.
+From then until the 20th century, the castle was largely forgotten and changed hands among several noble families.

 During both World Wars, Male Castle was occupied by German soldiers.
-When they left, the castle was in a ruinous state.
+When they left, the castle was in ruins.

-Its last noble owner, Baron Gillès de Pélichy, handed the castle over to the nuns of the St. Trudo convent in Bruges in 1953.
-The nuns moved into the castle a year later.
-A thorough restoration followed, which ended in 1972.
-After the castle had been bought by a Belgian businessman in 2011, the nuns left the castle in 2013.
-Since then, his daughter is living in the buildings on the castle domain.
-They are planning to turn the castle into a luxury suite hotel.
+Its last noble owner, Baron Gillès de Pélichy, transferred the castle to the nuns of the St. Trudo convent in Bruges in 1953.
+The nuns moved in the following year.
+A thorough restoration was completed in 1972.
+After being bought by a Belgian businessman in 2011, the nuns left the castle in 2013.
+Since then, his daughter has been living in the buildings on the castle grounds, with plans to convert the castle into a luxury suite hotel.

-So, at present Male Castle can not be visited.
-A rather austere looking castle., although I would be curious to see what remains of its historical interior.
+Currently, Male Castle cannot be visited.
+It is a rather austere-looking castle, although I would be curious to see what remains of its historical interior.

 Gallery